 The Court unanimously recognized the right to interracial marriage and declared race-based restrictions on marriage unconstitutional.

+Romer v.
+Evans (1996)

+The Court determined, 6-3, that the Equal Protection Clause prevents states from denying civil rights protections to sexual minorities, including lesbian, gay, and bisexual people.

 Obergefell v.
 Hodges (2015)

-The Court held, 5-4, that same sex marriage is protected under the Fourteenth Amendment.
+The Court held, 5-4, that same sex marriage is protected under the 14th Amendment.

-Interpretations in cases where individual rights versus the common good were in conflict, for example,
+Interpretations in cases where individual rights and perceived community or national interests were in conflict, for example,

 The United States Flag and the Pledge of Allegiance